«Come to me, brother, to Moscow»

 Stone foundation gates and military post

 In 1668, another fire destroyed most of the wooden buildings in Kitay Gorod and Zaryadye.
 By the end of the 17th century, the Kosmodemyanskaya gate (where Velikaya Ulitsa once led) of the Kitay Gorod wall was covered with bricks, and later stones, in an attempt to fireproof the towers.
 In anticipation of the Swedish campaign advancing towards Moscow in 1707, Peter I had all the gates fortified with stone foundations, and protective walls were built around the towers.
 During this time, Zaryadye turned into a military camp, and residents were forced to put up soldiers in their homes.
-But Swedish King Carl XII settled against invading Moscow and decided first to go to Ukraine, where he was defeated by Russian troops.
-In the summer of 1709, pedestrian passages through the Nikolsky, Ilyinsky, and Varvarka gates appeared.
+But Swedish King Carl XII settled against invading Moscow and decided first to go to the country's southern lands, where by June 27, 1709 he was defeated by Russian troops in the Battle of Poltava.
+Meanwhile in Zaryadye the summer of 1709 saw pedestrian passages through the Nikolsky, Ilyinsky, and Varvarka gates appear.

 Zaryadye after the Patriotic War of 1812